 Doesn’t work so well: Most greens

 We don’t know why you’d want to put lettuce in your air fryer, but throwing unseasoned spinach or romaine in there will just cause it to fly around and make a mess.
 However, there is one thing you can do with leafy greens: kale chips!
 Just be sure to coat your greens in olive oil so they’re weighed down when they go into the air fryer.
-These are the best air fryers on the market.

 Doesn’t work so well: Fresh cheese